-Lease payments are accrued according to contract terms, which make payments due quarterly, represented by the four spikes on the graph (July, Sept., Dec. and March/April).
-Lease payments were invoiced per contract.
-However, it is expected that the Somky lease payments will not be made, and will be removed from receivables and revenue at the end of the fiscal year.
+Lease payments are accrued according to contract terms, which make payments due quarterly, represented by the four spikes on the graph (July, Sept., Dec. and March).
+The Somky lease payments were invoiced per contract.
+However, it is expected that the Somky lease agreement will be terminated and has been removed from receivables and revenue.